michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Low latency like RPCs.
 Message is not sent via direct connection (like DB), but goes through an intermediary (*message broker/queue*).
 * Advantages:
     * Queue acts as a buffer if recipient is unavailable/overloaded (improves reliability).
-    * Can re-deliver messages to crashed processes, previnting loss.
+    * Can re-deliver messages to crashed processes, preventing loss.
-    * No need to know IP/port of recipeint.
+    * No need to know IP/port of recipient.
     * One message can be sent to many recipients.
     * Logically decouples sender/recipient.
 * Message passing can only go one-way though.